Global player? EU summit to seek answers on China, U.S. strategy - Up News Info

 No decisions are set to be taken.

+“The United States has recognized the importance of a stronger and more capable European defense,” EU foreign policy chief Josep Borrell told the European Parliament in Strasbourg on Tuesday before leaving for Slovenia.
+“Crises in the European neighborhood are a call for us to react.”

-“There are some strategic questions that need to be addressed,” said one senior EU official preparing the meeting in Brdo, near the Slovenia capital Ljubljana, on Tuesday evening and Wednesday, when leaders will be joined on Wednesday to by the six Balkan countries hoping to one day join the bloc.
+The meeting in Brdo, near the Slovenian capital Ljubljana, will start on Tuesday evening.
+The EU leaders will be joined on Wednesday by the six Balkan countries hoping one day to join the bloc.

-Australia’s decision to cancel a big submarine contract with France and opt for U.S.-designed vessels instead as part of the new AUKUS security alliance with Washington and Britain incensed France, but could give impetus to EU common defense plans.
+Australia’s decision to cancel a big submarine contract with France and opt for U.S.-designed vessels instead as part of the new AUKUS security alliance with Washington and London incensed Paris, but could give impetus to EU common defense plans.